Things To Do With Kids

 MOPA in Geelong is the perfect spot to take the kids for the school holidays.Image credit: MOPA | Supplied

 Galleries are often a nightmare family outing, but not at the Museum of Play and Art.
 MOPA has curated immersive experiences and exhibits as a playful way to introduce kids to art.
 The museum focuses on play-based learning that will keep the kids entertained for a couple of hours.
-From painting a real car to dance parties, there's something to pique almost every child's interest.
+From clay play to dance parties and even painting a real car, there's something to pique almost every child's interest.

 Book Online